Tuesday the 20th of February 1973 to Tuesday the 19th of February 1974

 They played their own instruments.

-They had fantastic ideas, and with this effort, they put them all in there.
-And that’s probably why everyone got confused.
+They had fantastic ideas, and with this effort, they put them all in there; and that’s probably why everyone got confused.

 One minute they’re heavy, the next they’re schmaltzy.
 Another moment they’re playful, then serious.